Deep-Bhanushali/Personal-AI/README.md

 # Personalized AI Assistant 🤖✨

-A fully voice-activated personalized AI assistant that uses speech recognition, text-to-speech, and a chatbot-like interface to interact with users via voice and visual animations—like your own desktop Siri!
+A fully voice-activated personalized AI assistant that uses speech recognition, facial recognition, and text-to-speech to interact with users via voice and visual animations — like your own desktop Siri!

 ---